Sex trafficking in the Philippines: 'Juicy bars'

 Filipino women and girls have been trafficked out the Philippines to South Korea and become sex slaves in 'juicy bars' that cater to military servicemen and contractors in United States Forces Korea.

 Non-governmental organizations

-Destiny Rescue USA, headquartered in Fort Wayne, Indiana, rescues sex trafficked persons in the Philippines.
+Destiny Rescue Pilipinas, an operational arm of Destiny Rescue International, rescues sex trafficked persons in the Philippines.

 The International Justice Mission (IJM) works to combat cybersex trafficking in the Philippines.